 Your subhead is a more in depth description of your headline.
-It’s all of the explanation you wanted to add to your title about why your offer is amazing, but just couldn’t fit.
 Use this space to be persuasive and explain your offer in greater detail as Trip Tribe does.

 Include a striking image of your product or a photograph that relates to your message.
-Why?
-Humans are visual beings.
-According to The Next Web, our brains process visuals 60,000x faster than text.
-That’s pretty impressive.
-Not only do captivating images make your page look better and give your audience a better page experience, but having these visual cues entice your audience to remain on your page to learn more about your offer.
+According to The Next Web, our brains process visuals 60,000 times faster than text.
+Not only do captivating images make your page look better and give your audience a better page experience, but having these visual cues also entice your audience to remain on your page to learn more about your offer.

 Use a bulleted list to explain how your offer directly solves their pain problems.
 Make sure to focus solely on the benefits of your product, not the features.
 You need to sell your audience first on why they need your product (aka how it solves their problem).
 Adding in all of the features at this point will only confuse or complicate their decision, which can lead to them not buying at all.

 These statements prove to your audience that other people have used your product, found it successful/useful/fulfilling and want others to feel the same.
 The more people see that others are interested in or used your product, the more likely they are to convert.